 Find a list of services along the Continental Divide Trail here.

 Yellowstone, Togwotee Pass, Dubois, Upper Green River, and the Gros Ventre areas

-Northern Continental Divide Trail: 596 miles of groomed trails and thousands of off-trail acres for riding - a half-hour drive from the entrances to Yellowstone and Grand Teton National Parks, and 30 miles to the amenities of Dubois.
+Enjoy 596 miles of groomed trails and thousands of off-trail acres for riding.
+All this just a 30-minute drive from Yellowstone and Grand Teton National Parks and 30 minutes to the amenities of Dubois.